microsoft/vscode-chrome-debug/README.md

     ]
 }
 ```

+If you want to use Chrome from a different directory, you can also set the "runtimeExecutable" field with a path to the Chrome app.

 ### Attach
 You must launch Chrome with remote debugging enabled in order for the extension to attach to it.